ae6rt/decap/README.md

 ### IAM user

-Aftomato stores build information in S3 buckets and a DynamoDb table.
-These buckets and table are secured using AWS access policies that are associated with a dedicated IAM user named _aftomato_.
+Decap stores build information in S3 buckets and a DynamoDb table.
+These buckets and table are secured using AWS access policies that are associated with a dedicated IAM user named _decap_.

-Create the IAM user named _aftomato_ in your AWS Console.
+Create the IAM user named _decap_ in your AWS Console.
 This user needs no SSH private key, but it will need the usual AWS Access Key and associated Secret.
 When you create the user, AWS Console will display the access key and secret.
-Save these to a file --- the Aftomato build container will need them to publish build results, and the web frontend to Aftomato will need them to perform build queries and administration.
+Save these to a file --- the Decap build container will need them to publish build results, and the web frontend to Decap will need them to perform build queries and administration.

 View the new user in your AWS Console and note its Amazon Resource Name (ARN).
 It will look like this

 ```
-User ARN: arn:aws:iam::<your account ID>:user/aftomato
+User ARN: arn:aws:iam::<your account ID>:user/decap

 ```